VincentQQu/LFACon/README.md

 # LFACon
-This is the repository for paper *"LFACon: Introducing Anglewise Attention to No-Reference Quality Assessment in Light Field Space"* published on [IEEE TVCG](https://ieeexplore.ieee.org/document/10049721).
+This is the repository for paper *"LFACon: Introducing Anglewise Attention to No-Reference Quality Assessment in Light Field Space"* published on [IEEE TVCG](https://ieeexplore.ieee.org/document/10049721) and paper *"Light Field Image Quality Assessment With Auxiliary Learning Based on Depthwise and Anglewise Separable Convolutions"* published on [IEEE TBC](https://ieeexplore.ieee.org/abstract/document/9505016).

 To be updated